actgardner/rr-blog/_posts/2024-02-14-katie-sheedy.md

   teaser: /assets/images/katie.jpg
 ---

-Katie Sheedy is an illustrator and roller derby skater based in Renfrew.
+[Katie Sheedy](https://www.instagram.com/sheedy.katie/) is an illustrator and roller derby skater based in Renfrew.
 She’s the coach of the 2024 Ottawa Valley Rapids and a member of Team Ontario.
 Katie is also responsible for our Ripley t-shirt design and lots of our marketing materials!

 [![](/assets/images/katie.jpg)](/assets/images/katie.jpg)

+_An illustration by Katie of herself playing on Team Ontario_

 **Everyone at OVRD is eternally grateful for you taking up the mantle and coaching the Rapids (the WFTDA travel team).
 You’re also a player on the Rapids and Team Ontario.
 What’s your experience of being a player/coach like?**